pjakiela/ECON379/exercises/E11C-power-with-clusters.md

 In our loop, we save our regression results in the matrix `V` and then immediately save the p-value associated with the `treatment` variable (the only independent variable in our regression) as one term in the `pval` vector that we defined prior to running the loop.
+This means that, once our loop has run through all 100 iterations, we'll have a vector containing all 100 resulting p-values, which we can then save as a variable using the `svmat` command.

 ##### Question 1

 Look carefully at the program.
-When you run it and tabulate the `significant` variable at the end, what is the **expected** number of times that you will reject the null hypothesis?

-##### Question 2
+Make sure you understand what is happening in every line (and if you do not, come ask me to explain anything that is confusing!).
 What is the mean of the `treatment` variable (in each iteration of the loop)?
 You should be able to figure this out without running the code.

+##### Question 2

+Looking at the current values of the local macros, would you say that the null hypothesis is true or false?

 ##### Question 3

+When you run the code and it tabulates the `significant` variable at the end, what is the **expected** number of times that you will reject the null hypothesis?

+##### Question 4

+Now run the code.
+How many times do you actually reject the null hypothesis?

+##### Question 5

+Change the number of iterations (the number of times the loop runs) to 1,000, and then run the code again.
+How many times do you reject the null hypothesis now?